Therapist Profiles

 Education: Master of Arts—Clinical Psychology/Cardinal Stritch University, Milwaukee, WI; Bachelor of Arts— Psychology/Alverno College, Milwaukee, WI.

-Personal Interests: I love spending time with my family, being outdoors, exercising, shopping, and country music.
+Personal Interests: I am currently pursuing a doctoral degree in Counseling Psychology.
+Outside of school and work, I enjoy spending time with my family, being outdoors, doing yoga, and listening to country music.

 Chris Krzyston, MS, APSW